-By Simson L. Garlinkel Special to The Christian Science Manilor

-THE revolution in computer technology has made it possible for the major credit bureaus to gather, slice. dice, sort. and resell un-precedented amounts of information about our personal fi-nances," says Elgie Holstein, president of Bankcard Holders of America, a nonprofit consumereducation group based in Herndon.
-Va.
+By Simson L. Garfinkel Special to The Christian Science Monitor made it possible for the major credit bureaus to gather, slice, dice, sort, and resell unprecedented amounts of information about our personal finances," says Elgie Holstein, president of Bankcard Holders of America, a nonprofit consumereducation group based in Herndon, Va.